forsenior/senior-os/README.md

 ![Senior os logo](https://github.com/forsenior/senior-os/blob/main/sconf/logos/sos_logo_long_mid.png)

-# Senior-OS
+# Email client for mentally challenged users on USB stick

 **This is a work in progress and for testing purposes only**

-Senior-OS is a working environment for late seniors and cognitively challenged users, e.g. with Down syndrome.

-Late seniors and cognitively challenged users encounter difficulties when using common desktop systems and require assistance from their caregivers.
-They are also easy targets for cyber criminals.
-This project aims to provide a working environment suitable for such users and improve their online security.
+Cognitively challenged users often encounter difficulties when using standard desktop systems, frequently requiring assistance from caregivers to send and read emails.
+They are also vulnerable targets for cyber criminals due to their tendency to believe deceptive emails.
+This project aims to provide a secure and accessible platform for basic online communication, tailored to the needs of these users.

 ## Key features